neocodesoftware/NeoCode-WebDirect-Check/README.md

 ## Setup
 Download / clone the repository.

-Install Node and/or Chrome if you don't have them.
+1. Install Node and Chrome

-Navigate to the repository from the command line.
+2. Navigate to the repository from the command line.

-Add Puppeteer to your directory with: node i Puppeteer
+3. Add Puppeteer to your directory with: node i Puppeteer

-Add Nodemailer to your directory with: node i Nodemailer
+4. Add Nodemailer to your directory with: node i Nodemailer

+## Configure
+Edit config.js
+1. Set WebDirect sample page
+2. Set email parameters
-All the setup for your WebDirect sample page, email parameters and string to check against (normally Tasks for the Filemaker test Database) should be done through config.js.
+3. Set string to check against (normally Tasks for the Filemaker test Database)

+## Schedule
-Add the schedule in your task scheduler to run the index.js file from this directory with the frequency of your choice.
+Add the schedule in to task scheduler to run the index.js file from this directory with the frequency of your choice.